 Students completing the GDLP with the Law Society of South Australia and the University of Adelaide will cover three distinct components:

-- The completion of five mandatory subjects covering a number of areas of law, as well as two electives of a student’s choice;
+- The completion of six mandatory subjects covering a number of areas of law, as well as two electives of a student’s choice;

 - The accrual of five Continuing Professional Development (CPD) points.